 “I’ve done a lot of reflecting on this issue over the past few days and I’ve decided that for as long as I’m running the company, we won’t offer confidentiality agreements to resolve claims of sexual harassment or misconduct going forward,” Bloomberg said.

-It has emerged that dozens of lawsuits have been filed against Bloomberg and his company over the years over claims of a culture of harassment and discrimination.
+It has emerged that dozens of lawsuits have been filed against Bloomberg and his company over the years over claims of a culture of harassment and racism and discrimination in the workplace.

 But the recent trend for employee activism is bringing the widespread use of such mechanisms to light.
 For decades nondisclosure agreements and forced arbitration have cast a shroud of secrecy over interpersonal misconduct and perhaps helped perpetrators remain in positions of power by effectively silencing complaints.